qmk/qmk_firmware/docs/newbs_git_using_your_master_branch.md

 upstream        https://github.com/qmk/qmk_firmware.git (push)
 ```

 Now that this is done, you can check for updates to the repo by running `git fetch upstream`.
-This retrieves the branches and tags &mdash; collectively referred to as "refs" &mdash; from the QMK repo, which now has the nickname `upstream`.
+This retrieves the branches and tags — collectively referred to as "refs" — from the QMK repo, which now has the nickname `upstream`.
 We can now compare the data on our fork `origin` to that held by QMK.

-To update your fork's master, run the following, hitting the Enter key after each line:
+To update your fork's `master` branch, run the following, hitting the Enter key after each line:

 ```
 git checkout master